Fort Trumbull

-Fort Trumbull is a fort near the mouth of the Thames River on Long Island Sound in New London, Connecticut and named for Governor Jonathan Trumbull.
-The original fort was built in 1777, but the present fortification was built between 1839 and 1852.
-The site lies adjacent to the Coast Guard Station New London and is managed as the 16-acre Fort Trumbull State Park by the Connecticut Department of Energy and Environmental Protection.
+Fort Trumbull is a massive granite fort near the mouth of the Thames River in New London, Connecticut, managed as Fort Trumbull State Park by the Connecticut Department of Energy and Environmental Protection.
+The original fort was built in 1777 and named for Governor Jonathan Trumbull.
+The present fortification was built between 1839 and 1852.
+It lies adjacent to the Coast Guard Station New London.

 History

-In 1775, Governor Jonathan Trumbull recommended building a fortification at the port of New London to protect the seat of the government of Connecticut.
+In 1775, Governor Jonathan Trumbull recommended building a fortification at the port of New London to protect the Connecticut government's seat.
 The fort was built on a rocky point of land near the mouth of the Thames River on Long Island Sound; it was completed in 1777 and named for Governor Trumbull, who served from 1769 to 1784.
-It was attacked in 1781 during the American Revolutionary War, and was captured by British forces under the command of Benedict Arnold.
+It was attacked in 1781 during the American Revolutionary War and was captured by British forces under the command of Benedict Arnold.

 Arnold's raid

-Benedict Arnold had changed his allegiances by this time, and he was serving as a brigadier general in the British Army when he led a raid on Groton and New London, Connecticut on September 6, 1781.
-Two bodies of troops were landed on either side of the mouth of the Thames River and marched towards Fort Trumbull in New London and Fort Griswold in Groton.
+Benedict Arnold had betrayed his country by this time, and he was serving as a brigadier general in the British Army when he led a raid on Groton and New London, Connecticut, on September 6, 1781.
+Two bodies of troops were landed on either side of the mouth of the Thames River and marched towards Fort Trumbull in New London under Captain Nathan Frink, and against Fort Griswold in Groton.

-Fort Trumbull fell after little resistance, but about 150 Connecticut militiamen made a gallant stand at Fort Griswold in the Battle of Groton Heights.
-The British were finally able to enter the fort, and militia commander Lieutenant Colonel William Ledyard offered his sword to Major Bromfield, the British commander on the scene, as a token of surrender.
-According to contemporaneous accounts, Bromfield took the sword from Ledyard and drove it through him, and the British then proceeded to massacre the surviving defenders.
-Eighty-five of the militiamen were killed and the others were either severely wounded, taken prisoner, or managed to escape.

-After the capture of both forts, the British proceeded to burn New London and then returned to their ships.
+Fort Trumbull fell after slight resistance, but about 150 Connecticut militiamen made a stand at Fort Griswold in the Battle of Groton Heights.
+The British were finally able to enter the fort, and militia commander Lieutenant-Colonel William Ledyard offered his sword to Loyalist officer Major Bromfield as a token of surrender.
+According to contemporaneous accounts, Bromfield took the sword from Ledyard and drove it through him, and Arnold's men proceeded to show no quarter to the remaining American troops.
+Eighty-five militiamen were killed, and the others were severely wounded, taken prisoner, or managed to escape.
+After capturing both forts, Arnold's troops burned New London and returned to their ships.

 An account of the battle published in a Philadelphia newspaper follows: